-UNLOAD STATISTICS TO stat.dat;
+dmSQL> UNLOAD STATISTICS TO stat.dat;

-3.90 UPDATE
+3.97 UPDATE

 The UPDATE command updates rows in a table.
 Rows in the system catalog tables can not updated with this command.
-Only the table owner, a DBA, a SYSADM, or a user with the UPDATE privilege for the entire table or for the specific column may execute the command.
+Only the table owner, a DBA, a SYSDBA, a SYSDBA, or a user with the UPDATE privilege for the entire table or for the specific column can execute the UPDATE command.